-16. ADJUSTMENTS IN SHARES SUBJECT TO PLAN
+18. ADJUSTMENTS IN SHARES SUBJECT TO PLAN

 The aggregate number and kind of shares available under the Plan shall be appropriately adjusted in the event of a reorganization, recapitalization, stock split, stock dividend, combination of shares, merger, consolidation, rights offering or any other change in the corporate structure or shares of the Corporation at the discretion of the Board.
 The options granted under the Plan may contain such provisions as the Board may determine with respect to adjustments to be made in the number and kind of shares covered by such options and in the Exercise Price in the event of any such change.
-If there is a reduction in the Exercise Price of the options of an insider of the Corporation, the Corporation will be required to obtain approval from disinterested shareholders.
+Any adjustment, other than in connection with a stock consolidation or stock split, to options granted or issued under this Plan, is subject to the prior acceptance of the Exchange, including adjustments related to an amalgamation, merger, arrangement, reorganization, spin-off, dividend or recapitalization.